guillaumemaka/administrate-field-enum/README.md

 the plugin will call ```Post.statuses```, that will return a Hash.
 The Hash keys will be use as the text label (titleized) and as input value.

-So if any circonstances you need to return a custom collection (usually you don't) you can pass the ```:collection_method``` option to the field this method will be called instead.
+So if for any circumstances you need to return a custom collection (usually you don't) you can provide a ```:collection_method``` option to the field, this method will be called on your model instead.

-Your custom method collection method should return :
+Your custom collection method should return :

 - A string/integer key/value Hash object
 ```
 { submitted: 1, approved: 2, published: 3 }
 ```
-- An Array where each element is an Array with the first element correspond to the text label and the second to the value
+- An Array where each element is an Array with the first element correspond to the text label and the second the corresponding value
 ```
 [
     ['Submitted', 1],
-    ['Approved', 1],
+    ['Approved', 2],
-    ['Rejected', 1]
+    ['Rejected', 3]
 ]
 ```

-- An Array of Hash :
+- An Array of Hash object :
 ```
 [
     { label: "Submitted", value: 1 },